AjkDevX/LearnMate_Project/README.md

 ## 📄 License

 MIT License — © 2024 LearnMate
-IBM Watsonx.ai and IBM Granite are trademarks of IBM Corporation.
+IBM Watsonx.ai is a trademark of IBM Corporation.